Barging the Canal du Midi

 Anjodi's highly professional crew of four is comprised of Master Chef, Tour guide and Housekeeper, led by a knowledgeable and experienced Captain who will ensure your cruise is memorable and more.
 Their knowledge of the region combined with the 8 bikes we provide will allow you to explore the areas you cruise though in as much detail as you desire.

-Day 1: Narbonne > Marseillan You will be met at the designated meeting point in Narbonne and escorted by minibus to Anjodi moored in the lake side fishing village of Marseillan, enjoying a view over the oyster beds and home of Noilly Pratt Vermouth.
-Champagne welcome followed by time for a relaxing stroll around this lovely fishing village before dinner on board.
+Day 1: Narbonne > Marseillan You will be met at the designated meeting point in Narbonne and escorted by minibus to your barge, Anjodi, moored at the lakeside fishing village of Marseillan, enjoying a view over the oyster beds and home of Noilly Pratt Vermouth.
+Enjoy a Champagne welcome followed by time for a relaxing stroll around this lovely fishing village before dinner on board.